Hospitality deals hit record $2.8b in Q3: Colliers

 Overall, Singapore's real estate investment sales "remained resilient" in the third quarter, totalling $11.2 billion, despite macroeconomic headwinds and rising uncertainties.

-This was a 53.7 per cent increase quarter on quarter (q-o-q) and 74.4 per cent year on year (y-o-y), on the back of stronger sales across of property segments.
+This was a 53.7 per cent increase quarter on quarter and 74.4 per cent year on year, on the back of stronger sales across property segments.

-The commercial sector, which led and comprised 41 per cent of Q3's total sales volume, stood at $4.6 billion, up 3.2 per cent q-o-q and more than doubled y-o-y from deals for Duo, 313@somerset and 71 Robinson Road.
+The commercial sector, which led and comprised 41 per cent of the third quarter's total sales volume, stood at $4.6 billion, up 3.2 per cent quarter on quarter and more than doubled year on year, from deals for Duo, 313@somerset and 71 Robinson Road.

 Colliers is projecting commercial real estate sales to hit a "record high" for the whole of 2019, the last peak being recorded in 2007 at $12.5 billion.